tsschepens/Glycemia/README.md

         "tooltip": false
     },
     ```
 The interval is very important.
 I've tried putting a minute but I would get rate limit at some point...
 2 minutes is the bare minimum.
-Feel free to try shorter intervall and make a pull request if you found one that doesn't rate limit.
+Feel free to try shorter intervall and make a pull request if you found one that doesn't get rate limit.

 * Then, in your 'module-(right, center or left)', you just add it like any other module (custom/glycemia in this case).
 In my case :
     ```sh